 The Historic Preservation Board is appointed by the Grand Junction City Council.
 The board makes recommendations to the City Council regarding historical designations, advises the Council on matters concerning historical preservation, conducts surveys of historic areas, reviews proposals to alter historic resources, and provides public education opportunities regarding historic preservation.
-The Board or any individual may file an application for historic designation of a structure through the Community Development Division.
+The Board or any individual may file an application for historic designation of a structure through the Community Development Department.

 Grand Junction's History